Water Management and Climate Change

 Judges will score teams based on the clarity and quality of their research and recommendations, as evidenced by the submitted presentation and their discussion with the team afterwards.

 Judges will NOT score teams based on the technical quality or creativity of the video presentation.
 (There is an opportunity for recognition of high-quality presentation – see below).

 Presentations and discussions will be recorded, and the highest scoring presentations/discussions will be judged a second time by a final panel to ensure fairness.

 Resources for teams preparing their presentations:

 - Introduction to the 2021 Current Issue Competition

-- The 2021 Current Issue Problem, Scoresheet, and Guidelines for Judging (all coming soon).
+- The 2021 Current Issue Problem, Scoresheet, and Guidelines for Judging.
 These include the specific question(s) your presentation will need to address, and the criteria the judges will use in scoring.

 - Technical specifications for presentations will be similar to those for the Mass Envirothon 2020 presentations.

 In addition to participation in the competition, teams may also earn recognition for their Current Issue work in the following ways.
 These awards are noncompetitive.
 Participation is open to all teams: